mrosati84/AskTheBot/README.md

 # AskTheBot

-AskTheBot is a Telegram Bot build with NodeJS, Jade, MondoDB.
+AskTheBot is a Telegram Bot built with NodeJS, Jade, MondoDB.